synw/sqlite-speed/README.md

 - [x] Automate multiple runs and stats
 - [ ] Test with Xorm
 - [ ] Maybe test with Django orm
+- [ ] Data analytics pipeline to get charts from results